Did Brad Pitt Secretly Visit Angelina Jolie In Cambodia?

 Brad’s Secret Visit

 Sources have claimed that Brad Pitt secretly visited Angelina Jolie while she was in Cambodia.
 According to E!
-News’ source Pitt was in Cambodia for a while but left when it conflicted with his own shooting schedules.
-Apparently their children, Maddox, Knox, Vivienne, Zahara and Pax would split their time between their parents.
+News’ source, Pitt was in Cambodia for a while but left when it conflicted with his own shooting schedules.
+Apparently, their children, Maddox, Knox, Vivienne, Zahara and Pax would split their time between their parents.
 He apparently would take their children on trips and go check out a variety of places in Cambodia.

 The source claimed that Brad went to Cambodia multiple times to spend time with his children and that the children would mostly be with their mother.
 The children would apparently leave the country and go to Los Angeles as well to go see their father and spend time with him.